Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

 Assume now that $M=3$.
 Let $H_{\nu,\rho}$ be a representation of $G_{\nu,\rho}$ with spirality~$M$.
-The restrictions of $H_{\nu,\rho}$ to the three child components $G_{\mu_l,\rho}$, $G_{\mu_c,\rho}$, and $G_{\mu_r,\rho}$ of $G_{\nu,\rho}$, have spiralities 5, 3, and 1, respectively.
+The restrictions of $H_{\nu,\rho}$ to the three child components $G_{\mu_l,\rho}$, $G_{\mu_c,\rho}$, and $G_{\mu_r,\rho}$ of $G_{\nu,\rho}$, have spiraly values~5, 3, and 1, respectively.
 Since $\mu_l$ is jump-1, by the inductive hypothesis it admits spirality for all values in the set $[0,5]^1$.
 Similarly, since $\mu_c$ is jump-1, by the inductive hypothesis it admits spirality for all values in the set $[0,3]^1$.
 Also, since $\mu_r$ is jump-1, it admits spirality 0 or 2.
-If $\mu_r$ admits spirality 0, then $\nu$ admits spirality $M-1=2$ for a representation in which $G_{\mu_l,\rho}$, $G_{\mu_c,\rho}$, and $G_{\mu_r,\rho}$ appear in this left-to-right order (and have spiralities 4, 2, and 0, respectively).
-If $\mu_r$ admits spirality 2 but not spirality 0, then $\nu$ admits spirality $M-1=2$ for a representation in which $G_{\mu_l,\rho}$, $G_{\mu_r,\rho}$, and $G_{\mu_c,\rho}$ appear in this order (and again have spiralities 4, 2, and 0, respectively).
+If $\mu_r$ admits spirality~0, then $\nu$ admits spirality $M-1=2$ for a representation in which $G_{\mu_l,\rho}$, $G_{\mu_c,\rho}$, and $G_{\mu_r,\rho}$ appear in this left-to-right order (and have spirality values~4, 2, and 0, respectively).
+If $\mu_r$ admits spirality 2 but not spirality~0, then $\nu$ admits spirality $M-1=2$ for a representation in which $G_{\mu_l,\rho}$, $G_{\mu_r,\rho}$, and $G_{\mu_c,\rho}$ appear in this order (and again have spirality values~4, 2, and 0, respectively).
 Hence, so far we have proved that $\nu$ admits spirality for all values in the set $[1,3]^1$.
-Finally, as showed in the proof of Property~(a) of Lemma~\ref{le:intervalSupportFirst} for a P-node with three children, the fact that $\nu$ admits spirality 2 implies that it also admits spirality 0 (see Figs.~\ref{fig:3children2-0-a} and~\ref{fig:3children2-0-d}).
+Finally, as showed in the proof of Property~$(a)$ of \cref{le:intervalSupportFirst} for a P-node with three children, the fact that $\nu$ admits spirality~2 implies that it also admits spirality~0 (see~\cref{fig:3children2-0-a,fig:3children2-0-d}).